MFR6340/theenglishextension.org/young-world-2/Unit-3: A World of Colour.md

 **This unit covers artists, famous paintings, working with colour, museums, optical illusions, and mentions a few Swiss artists.
 Here are some suggestions for native English speakers to delve deeper into the themes of colour and art:**

+**"Color is a power which directly influences the soul."
+      Wassily Kandinsky**

 ## Ish, by Peter H. Reynolds